Bill Garcia

-Bill Garcia is a broadcaster and a veteran of many major market radio stations in Houston, Charlotte, Cleveland and Chicago.
+Bill Garcia is an American broadcaster and a veteran of many major market radio stations in Houston, Charlotte, Cleveland and Chicago.
 He was one of the first Hispanic personalities to cross over into mainstream radio in major market and consistently achieved top five rankings.
 He has worked at many Chicago radio stations including a stint at WLS as a talk-show host, WJMK, and WFYR.
 He was awarded Midday Personality of the Year at the 2000 Achievement in Radio (AIR) Awards.

 Garcia was born in Bryan, Texas just outside Houston, and began his radio career in his junior year of High School.
 He hosted his first request show on "Teen Time" on KORA-AM.
 The owners of KORA asked him to stay on after High School and remained there to support his way through college.
 He went on to later become the Program Director and Operations Manager at KORA-AM.

 He later worked at KULF (CHR) in Houston, where he had an on-air shift.
 While working the afternoon drive position at Big WAYS(WAYS)in Charlotte NC, he met WAYS morning personality Robert Murphy, aka "Murphy in the Morning" who later went to Chicago and did mornings at WKQX-FM.

 Garcia then accepted the offer of General Manager at the cross town station, WDEX.
 While at WDEX, a Nationwide search was formed to replace popular morning DJ, Gary Dee at Cleveland Ohio's WHK.
 He was offered this position and moved to Cleveland where he performed morning show duties.
 WHK was where he hired Dan O'Shannon as his show producer, and where he got his first stint in country music.
 Dan O'Shannon went on to become Producer and Executive Producer of the TV shows "Cheers" and "Frasier".
 O'Shannon later contacted Garcia thanking him for helping him get his first start in the entertainment business.
 O'Shannon has won 3 Primetime Emmys and is currently executive producer of "Modern Family" TV show.

 "The Bill Garcia" show drew the attention of Chicago country music station US99's General Manager Drew Horowitz who flew to Cleveland where he invited Garcia to be his afternoon drive personality.
 Garcia was on afternoons at US99 until a change in ownership led him to music station WLS in Chicago.
 Shortly after his arrival, WLS switched from music and he became one of the first talk show hosts at the new talk station.